Wu Zetian: Ruling with Emperor Gaozong (660–683)

-Over the years, Empress Wu had also targeted the children of Emperor Gaozong with his concubines.
-One of these children was Sujie, the son of Consort Xiao, whom Wu had killed in 655.
-Early in Gaozong's Qianfeng era (666-668), at Wu's instigation, Gaozong issued an edict that read, "Because Sujie is chronically ill, he is not required to attend imperial gatherings at the capital".
-In reality, Li Sujie was not ill, and the edict effectively barred him from the capitals Chang'an and Luoyang.
-Saddened that he was not allowed to see his father, Li Sujie wrote an essay titled "Commentary on Faithfulness and Filial Piety" (忠孝論), which was already lost by the Five Dynasties period.
-His cashier Zhang Jianzhi secretly submitted the essay to Gaozong.
-Wu read it, it drew her ire, and she falsely accused Li Sujie of corruption.
 In 670, Wu's mother, Lady Yang, died, and by Gaozong's and Wu's orders, all of the imperial officials and their wives attended her wake and mourned her.
 Later that year, with the realm suffering from a major drought, Wu offered to be deposed, which Gaozong rejected.
 At her request, he further posthumously honored Wu Shiyue (who had previously been posthumously honored as the Duke of Zhou) and Lady Yang by giving them the titles of the Prince and Princess of Taiyuan.

 Meanwhile, the son of Empress Wu's older sister the Lady of Han, Helan Minzhi (賀蘭敏之), had been given the surname Wu and allowed to inherit the title of Duke of Zhou.
 But as it was becoming clear to Empress Wu that he suspected her of murdering his sister, the Lady of Wei, Wu began to take precautions against him.
 (Helan was also said to have had an incestuous relationship with his grandmother Lady Yang.)
 In 671, Helan was accused of disobeying mourning regulations during the period of mourning for Lady Yang and raping the daughter of the official Yang Sijian (楊思儉), whom Gaozong and Wu had previously selected to be the wife and crown princess for Li Hong.
 On Wu's orders, Helan was exiled and either was executed in exile or committed suicide.
 In 673, Wu provided 20,000 cash for a gigantic statue of Maitreya at Longmen Grottoes.
 In 674, she had Wu Yuanshuang's son Wu Chengsi recalled from exile to inherit the title of Duke of Zhou.